ben-grande/qusal/salt/sys-audio/README.md

 Creates the named disposable "disp-sys-audio" qube for providing audio operations such as microphone and speakers to and from qubes.
-By default, you can use wired USB audio, but if you want, you can install the necessary packages for bluetooth with the provided state.
+By default, you can use the builtin stereo, JACK and  USB , but if you want, you can install the necessary packages for bluetooth with the provided state.

 ## Installation